ansible-lockdown/RHEL8-STIG/README.md

 Package 'python-xmltodict' is required if you enable the OpenSCAP tool installation and run a report.
 Packages python(2)-passlib and python-jmespath are required for tasks with custom filters or modules.
 These are all required on the controller host that executes Ansible.

 Role Variables
 --------------

+- some found below
+- please refer to defaults/main.yml for a full breakdown

 | Name              | Default Value       | Description          |
 |-------------------|---------------------|----------------------|